 Nathan Gilson lives in Silver Spring, Maryland with his wife and daughter.
 He is the Assistant Director of TAMID Group, a non-profit organization that trains the next generation of business leaders and instills in them a strong connection to Israel.
 Previously, he spent three years in a marketing and product management role at a financial technology startup.
 Nathan holds a Bachelor's Degree in International Economic Development from the University of Michigan.
 His work with Refuat Hanefesh is dedicated to the memory of his friend Bram Glazer z"l.

 Dr. Stephen Glicksman received his Ph.D. in Developmental Psychology from Ferkauf Graduate School of Yeshiva University.
-He works at Women's League Community Residences in Brooklyn, New York, a life-span social services organization meeting the needs of children and adults with Intellectual Disabilities along with their families.
-He is also an adjunct associate professor at Yeshiva College and the Ferkauf Graduate School of Psychology.
-In addition, Dr. Glicksman is the Consultant Psychologist for the School for Children with Hidden Intelligence (SCHI) in Lakewood, New Jersey and has a private practice in Teaneck, New Jersey.
+He works at Makor Disability Services (formerly Women's League Community Residences), a life-span social services organization meeting the needs of children and adults with Intellectual Disabilities and their families in Brooklyn, New York.
+He is also an adjunct associate professor at Yeshiva College and the Ferkauf Graduate School of Psychology of Yeshiva University, the Consultant Psychologist for the School for Children with Hidden Intelligence (SCHI) in Lakewood, New Jersey and has a private practice in Teaneck, New Jersey.
 Dr. Glicksman has presented on a variety of developmental topics at numerous professional conferences and his research has been published in both national and international scientific journals.

 Avital Mintz grew up in upstate New York and Boca Raton, Florida.
 After high school, she studied for a year in Israel at Michlalah then continued her education at Stern College, where she obtained a Bachelor's in Psychology.
 Throughout high school, college, and beyond Avital has volunteered and worked for non-profit organizations such as NCSY, Aish Hatorah, YUConnects, and Kids Kicking Cancer.
 Currently, she works as an instructor for an organization, Shaarim, providing extra support for children with learning disabilities and mood disorders.
 She is thrilled to use her writing and web design skills to help people with everyday struggles and challenges.
 She believes that through openness and empathy, we could improve each other's lives.
 Avital can be reached at email@example.com.